 At Juno, we understand that the drivers of homelessness are complex and multi-layered.
 Women and non-binary people can experience homelessness due to a range of issues: poverty, gender inequality and family violence, often coupled with mental health issues and trauma.
 However, the most pressing issue is a lack of affordable, safe and stable housing.

-- Our Women’s Wellbeing Program provides opportunities for the women in our programs to forge connections outside the ‘formal’ aspects of our work, aimed at promoting social connection and emotional wellbeing through rebuilding confidence, resilience and self-worth, while having a whole lot of fun.
-Read more about our Women’s Wellbeing Programs here.
+- Our Wellbeing and Connection Events provide opportunities for the women in our programs to forge connections outside the ‘formal’ aspects of our work, aimed at promoting social connection and emotional wellbeing through rebuilding confidence, resilience and self-worth, while having a whole lot of fun.

 - We also advocate with other community sector organisations for a gender-specific and feminist informed approach to the provision of housing and homelessness support, and work to influence the broader systemic structures that impact the lives of women and their children.
 Read more about our advocacy here.